8232 Oil and gas well drillers, servicers, testers and related workers

 - Ensure safety procedures are followed.

-Oil and gas well loggers, testers and related workers perform some or all of the following duties:
+Oil and gas well loggers, testers and related workers

 - Drive well service or wireline truck to well site